jdjashan/MSE121-finalproject-jashanjd/README.md

+STUCK IN THE TERMINAL - A CHOOSE YOUR OWN ADVENTURE GAME

 This is a final project created by a student in Management Engineering at Waterloo.
 Created to be a Choose Your own Adventure game that can teach the user some life lessons, and keep them engaged with different minigames and interesting twsists!